 “Grace is the action of God in our lives to accomplish what we cannot do on our own.”

-Jesus was the harbinger (John 1:17) of God’s grace to the world.
-He did this by announcing that eternal life could be found in the Kingdom of God, which was in our midst, and that we were to seek, for all who believed.
+Jesus was the harbinger (John 1:17) of God’s grace to the world at large.
+He did this by announcing that eternal life could be found in the Kingdom of God, which was in our midst, and that we were to seek it, for all who believed.
 Now, the Kingdom of God is the place where God is acting among its inhabitants.
 And it is available to all who believe, here and now.
 He gives His grace to us so that we can act with Him in carrying out His purposes, something we could not do by ourselves.
 In the Kingdom, there is intimate interaction between the Jesus follower and God.